-However, as the mind behaves like a wild horse extremely difficult to rein in, it can prove difficult to start with mental concentration, so one practices Hatha Yoga to tame the mind until its refinement through Rāja Yoga becomes possible.
+However, as the mind behaves like a wild horse extremely challenging to rein in, mental concentration can prove too difficult.
+Hatha Yoga allows one to tame the mind indirectly until the mind's refinement through Rāja Yoga becomes possible.

-Due to our strong identification with the mind, we have a tendency to forget our deepest self and become a slave to the mind allowing its desires and thoughts to influence our emotions and behavior.
-Imagine, for instance, that you fixate on an unfulfilled desire that produces feelings of frustration and anger.
+Due to our strong identification with our mind and thoughts, we forget our most essential self and instead become a slave to the mind allowing its desires and thoughts to influence our emotions and behavior.
+Imagine, for instance, that you fixate on an unfulfilled desire born from the mind that produces feelings of frustration and anger.
 This fixation agitates the breath and seizes power over you.
-No clear thinking can take place.
-One reacts impulsively in a way that we know does not bring the best outcome.
-Instead, it brings us into trouble.
+No lucid thinking can take place.
+One reacts impulsively in a way that does not bring the best outcome.
+Instead, it brings trouble.

-If we are powerless to move on from anger-producing thoughts by working directly on the mind through Rāja Yoga, we can intercede with the breath using Hatha Yoga to bring the mind into its proper relationship with our deepest self.
+If we are powerless to move on from anger-producing thoughts by working directly on the mind through Rāja Yoga, we can intervene with the breath using Hatha Yoga to bring the mind into its proper relationship with our deepest self.
 In a way, Hatha Yoga is the suggestion to take ten deep breaths before acting.

-With Hatha Yoga, we work indirectly on the mind by focussing on the purification and channeling of life force energy (prāna) within our energy system, the prānāmāya kosha.
+With Hatha Yoga, we work indirectly on the mind by focusing on the purification and channeling of life force energy (prāna) within our energy system, the prānāmāya kosha.

 A Focus on Prāna